You are tuned to the most listened-to radio talk show in America, heard at over 600 great radio stations, hosted by me, Rushlin Boy.

 That's what we're all about here.

-You know, this I'll tell you well, uh, I'm sure it's a big ego thrill for you.
+You know, this, I'll tell you: well, I'm sure it's a big ego thrill for you.

 Democrats' heads explode all the time.

-Democrat heads are exploding all all over the place with Operation Chaos.
+Democrat heads are exploding all over the place with Operation Chaos.

-What I find funny about this is no whether what state we've done this in, Texas, Ohio, Pennsylvania, now Indiana, and North Carolina.
+What I find funny about this is no matter what state we've done this in, Texas, Ohio, Pennsylvania, now Indiana, and North Carolina.

-While the Democrats in these states are without doubt, without question, reacting to Operation Chaos.
+While the Democrats in these states are without doubt, without question, reacting to Operation Chaos, at the same time, they have people, pollsters, drive-by accomplices trying to say, it's no effect.

-We got there's no quantitative way to make and yet they're all up in arms and in Tizzies and now threatening Operation Chaos soldiers with being felons.
+And yet they're all up in arms and in tizzies and now threatening Operation Chaos soldiers with being felons.

 Obama says the public is tired of hearing about his former pastor.